 \section{Infodemic spreaders}

 Links to low-credibility sources are published on social media through original tweets and posts first, then retweeted and reshared by leaf users.
-In this section, we study this dissemination process on Twitter and Facebook with a focus on the top spreaders, or ``superspreaders'': those responsible for the original publication of the most popular Infodemic content.
+In this section, we study this dissemination process on Twitter and Facebook with a focus on the top spreaders, or ``superspreaders'': those disproportionately responsible for the distribution of Infodemic content.